py2ai/py2ai.github.io/_posts/2022-09-03-Pyt5-Gui-for-two-videos-display.md

 title: How to stream two videos in PyQt5 GUI
 mathjax: true
 featured-img: pyqt5-two-video-gui2
-summary:  This tutorial is about gui development with PyQt5 and OpenCV
+description:  This tutorial is about gui development with PyQt5 and OpenCV
 ---
 Hi friends following is the code for Part 17 of the PyQt5 learning series.